La Mer shares their brand story through a series of immersive experiences at Shanghai’s Power Station of Art.

 Patten Studio’s interdisciplinary team created the visuals, hardware, and software that brought the immersive experiences to life.
 Fans, cameras, and custom motor controllers turned a sheet of silk into a sea wave that floated in the air, responding to the movements of passersby with motion of its own.
 Our custom motion tracking software together with Intel RealSense cameras and real-time graphics in Cinder and Unity added depth of exploration as guests entered the exhibit, walking along a projection-mapped shore of water and into a forest of kelp.

 Bridging the online and offline experiences, guests check-ins through WeChat, the most popular social media app in China with one billion monthly active users, triggered the growth of new kelp strands in the exhibition.
-Over 20,000 guests experienced Edge of the Sea during the 10-day exhibition, uploading thousands of images of the multi-sensory installations to WeChat.
+Over 20,000 guests experienced Edge of the Sea during the 10-day exhibition, uploading thousands of images of the multi-sensory installations to WeChat, resulting in more than 1 billion La Mer social media impressions during the event.
 According to La Mer’s parent company Estée Lauder, strong sales and earnings in China have increased primarily driven by marketing and promotional events like this one.

 Interior Design, Concept, Creative Direction